swiss-territorial-data-lab/proj-rooftops/README.md

 2. Create a DEM and save it in a raster.
 Then estimate the multi-scale roughness from the DEM.
     - The parameters and the function for the DEM are referenced here: [LidarDigitalSurfaceModel - WhiteboxTools](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/lidar_tools.html#LidarDigitalSurfaceModel)
     - The parameters and the function for the multi-scale roughness are referenced here: [MultiscaleRoughness - WhiteboxTools](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/geomorphometric_analysis.html#MultiscaleRoughness)
+3. Get zonal stats of intensity and roughness for roof planes.
+    - Only roof planes larger than 2 m<sup>2</sup> are classified as occupied, because they a.

-When no ground truth is available, the classification can be performed with the script `filter_surfaces_by_attributes.py` using thresholds calibrated manually by an operator.
+When *no ground truth is available*, the classification can be performed with the script `filter_surfaces_by_attributes.py` using thresholds calibrated manually by an operator.
 The results can then eventually be assessed by experts, their quality assessed, and used as ground truth.

 ```
 python scripts/lidar_products/filter_surfaces_by_attributes.py config/config_lidar_products.yaml
 python scripts/assess_results/assess_classif_surfaces.py config/config_lidar_products.yaml
 ```

-When a ground truth is available, the classification can be performed and assessed with the script `random_forest.py`.
+When *a ground truth is available*, the classification can be performed and assessed with the script `random_forest.py`.

 ```
 python scripts/lidar_products/random_forest.py config/config_lidar_products.yaml